Curriculum Design Statement

 Impact

-The impact of our curriculum is that by the end of each Milestone, the vast majority of pupils have sustained mastery of the content, that is, they remember it all and are fluent in it; some pupils have a greater depth of understanding.
-We track carefully to ensure pupils are on track to reach the expectations of our curriculum.
+The impact of our curriculum is that by the end of each Milestone, the vast majority of pupils have mastery of the content, that is, they remember it all and are fluent in it; some pupils have a greater depth of understanding.
+We assess children’s acquisition of the identified knowledge, skills and concepts through in lesson assessment/observations (assessment for learning), exit tasks or quizzes and assessment tasks at the end of a unit of work.
+All of these assessments feed in to teacher assessment judgements throughout the year and the summative assessment judgement at the end of the academic year.
+Children’s development is monitored carefully to ensure they are on track to reach the expectations of our curriculum.